-In CATEGORY MODE, press $\checkmark$ / $\checkmark$ to scroll through the list of available Sirius channel Categories (Pop, Rock, News, etc.).
+In CATEGORY MODE, press ▲ / ▼ to scroll through the list of available Sirius channel Categories (Pop, Rock, News, etc.).
 Refer to Catetory Mode under Menu for further information.
+Satellite radio is available only in the continental United States with a valid SIRIUS radio subscription.

-2. Phone/mute: Press to mute the playing media.
-Press again to return to the playing media.

-3. Menu: Press to toggle through the following modes:
+- 2. Phone/mute: Press to mute the playing media.
+Press again to return to the playing media. - 3.
+MENU: Press to toggle through the following modes:

 CATEGORY (Satellite Radio if equipped): Press MENU until the currently active category appears in the display (CATEGORY MODE).
-In CATEGORY MODE, press $\checkmark$ / $\checkmark$ to scroll through the list of available Sirius channel Categories (Pop, Rock, News, etc.) Press $\blacktriangleleft$ SEEK $\triangleright$ or SCAN to select the category.
+In CATEGORY MODE, press ▲ /▼ to scroll through the list of available Sirius channel Categories (Pop, Rock, News, etc.) Press ⋖ SEEK▶ or SCAN to select the category.
 After a category is selected, press SEEK to search for that specific category of channels only (i.e. ROCK).
 To select a different category, press MENU until the category appears in the display.
-Press $\bigstar$ / $\checkmark$ to select a different category.
+Press ▲ /▼ to select a different category.
 You may also select CATEGORY ALL to seek all available Sirius categories and channels.
-Satellite radio is available only in the continental United States.
+Satellite radio is available only in the continental United States with a valid SIRIUS radio subscription.

 TREB (Treble): Press MENU until TREBLE appears in the display.

-Use $\blacktriangle$ / $\bigtriangledown$ / $\checkmark$ SEEK $\blacktriangleright$ to adjust the treble levels.
+Use $\triangle / \nabla / \blacktriangleleft$ SEEK to adjust the treble levels.

 BASS: Press MENU until BASS appears in the display.

-Use $\blacktriangle$ / $\bigtriangledown$ / $\checkmark$ / $\checkmark$ SEEK $\blacktriangleright$ to adjust the bass levels.
+Use ▲ /▼ /< SEEK ▶ to adjust the bass levels.